Martin Motnik

-Martin Motnik (born 10 November 1972) is a German bassist and studio musician, best known as the bassist for the heavy metal band Accept.
-He has also played in Darkseed, Eisbrecher.
+Martin Motnik (born 10 November 1972) is a German-American bassist, best known as the bassist for the heavy metal band Accept.
+He has also played in Darkseed and Eisbrecher.

 Motnik has made two solo albums that include instrumental songs varying in styles from melodic rock, jazz, and classical music.

 Early life

 Motnik was born in Ludwigshafen, Germany on 10 November 1972.
 At the age of six, he started playing the flute but was not particularly interested in it.
 His parents agreed to buy him an acoustic guitar a couple of years later.
 At the age of ten, he switched to playing the electric guitar, and at the age of 13, encouraged by his older brother Frank, the bass guitar.
 After getting a bass guitar, he got inspired to play, and started practicing daily by studying bass players such as John Entwistle (The Who), Billy Sheehan (David Lee Roth band), Geddy Lee (Rush).
 Motnik has named them his biggest influences and role models.

 At the age of 16, Motnik started playing in bands, and in the following years, he played in several bands in the Mannheim-Heidelberg area.
 At this point, he was not yet ready to commit fully to a musical career.
 First, he worked in a bank, and afterward, he completed an MBA at university.
 After graduating in 2003, he decided to pursue music full-time.
 Motnik moved to Munich for better opportunities to focus professionally on a musical career.